From RFM Analysis to Predictive Scoring Models

 Name: active_2015, dtype: int64

 Our dataset contains 16,905 customers who existed in 2014.
 Of these, 3,886 (23%) made at least one purchase in 2015.
 This 23% base rate becomes our benchmark.
-Any predictive model must beat this naive baseline to be useful.
-If you randomly selected customers and called 23% of them âactive,â youâd be right 23% of the time.
-Our model needs to do substantially better.
+The class imbalance (77% inactive vs. 23% active) is typical in customer analytics.

 Predicting Purchase Probability with Logistic Regression

 Our first model predicts whether a customer will make any purchase in 2015 based on their 2014 RFM characteristics.
-This is a binary classification problem perfectly suited for logistic regression.
+Weâll use five features: recency, first purchase date, frequency, average amount, and maximum amount.

 # Define the logistic regression model